-It has been designed to meet several expectations of clinical information systems and their future evolution regarding medical imaging: providing web-based access to radiological images, as well as covering a considerable number of DICOM types and offering multimedia capabilities.
+Weasis has been designed to meet the evolving needs of clinical information systems in medical imaging.
+Its features focus on providing web-based access to radiological images, supporting a wide range of DICOM types, and offering multimedia capabilities.

 Since version 4, only the distribution with a native installer is maintained to ensure a better user experience in terms of installation, configuration and compatibility.
-This distribution also allows launching Weasis from a web context using the weasis protocol.
+This distribution also supports launching Weasis from a web context via the weasis protocol.

 Note

-The different possibilities for integrating Weasis with other systems are described here.
+Explore more integration possibilities with other systems here.

 Tip